-Through your blog, you can develop your brand voice and be a business that your customer can rely on for well researched accurate information.
+Through your blog, you can develop your brand voice and be a business that your customer can rely on for well-researched accurate information.

 Become the go-to authority in your industry and you will have people coming back to you time and again.
-It takes time to develop a body of information which positions you as an expert in your area, but small businesses need to play the long game and over time it will pay dividends.
+It takes time to develop a body of information that positions you as an expert in your area, but small businesses need to play the long game and over time it will pay dividends.

-As an example, if you are social media management agency and you write blogs which help small businesses to understand the value of different platforms and how to use them effectively, you will deliver benefit to your readers to help them navigate a complex area.
+As an example, if you are social media management agency and you write blogs that help small businesses to understand the value of different platforms and how to use them effectively, you will deliver benefit to your readers to help them navigate a complex area.

-They may use that information to run their own social media but as they grow and they need someone to manage it for them, they are much more likely to come to you, as their authority on social media, who they know, like and trust.
+They may use that information to run their own social media but as they grow and they need someone to manage it for them, they are much more likely to come to you, as their authority on social media, who they know, like, and trust.

 Brand loyalty is big business.
 Retail companies have led the way in developing customer loyalty programmes.
-It’s much more cost effective to sell to an existing client than it is to find a new client to sell to.
+It’s much more cost-effective to sell to an existing client than it is to find a new client to sell to.
 All successful businesses know this and they develop ways to encourage the customer to stick with their product.

-In the UK, supermarkets have been at the forefront of this marketing technique with Tesco’s Clubcard programme being the biggest and most well known scheme.
+In the UK, supermarkets have been at the forefront of this marketing technique with Tesco’s Clubcard programme being the biggest and most well-known scheme.
 However, brand loyalty is not just for the big players.

 Small businesses can develop their own loyalty schemes to keep customers coming back and these could include using your blog and or email marketing tools to keep in contact with your customers.
-Blog posts which offer the opportunity for rewards related to continued purchases can help to keep your customer sticky to your brand.
+Blog posts that offer the opportunity for rewards related to continued purchases can help to keep your customer sticky to your brand.